Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: TTM and TTM2 Trial Analyses

-Targeted temperature management, an intervention that induces mild, controlled hypothermia, was previously indicated for comatose adults following cardiac arrest.
-Pre-clinical and observational studies had previously suggested that this intervention could improve these patients' neurological outcomes \citep{hirschPart11Post2025}.
-At the time, however, there was clinical uncertainty regarding the target temperature that optimized patient outcomes.
-The Target Temperature Management at 33°C versus 36°C after Cardiac Arrest (TTM; NCT01020916) and Hypothermia versus Normothermia after Out-of-hospital Cardiac Arrest (TTM2; NCT02908308) trials investigated whether various target temperatures improved the six-month overall survival of unconscious patients resuscitated from out-of-hospital cardiac arrest \citep{nielsenTargetedTemperatureManagement2013, dankiewiczHypothermiaNormothermiaOutofHospital2021}.
-Nine hundred fifty ($950$) and $1900$ unconscious adult patients admitted to participating hospitals following an out-of-hospital cardiac arrest were randomized to one of two treatment arms in the TTM and TTM2 trials, respectively.
+We now turn our attention to the motivating application, having demonstrated the differential variance estimators' desirable behaviour in finite-sample simulations.
+Recall that TTM and TTM2 trials investigated the optimal temperature for targeted temperature management of out-of-hospital cardiac arrest patients.
+The TTM and TTM2 trials respectively randomized $950$ and $1900$ unconscious adult patients admitted to participating hospitals following an out-of-hospital cardiac arrest to one of two intervention arms.
 In the TTM trial, patients were randomized with equal probability to targeted temperature management at either \SI{33}{\celsius} or \SI{36}{\celsius}.
-In the TTM2 trial, patients were randomized with equal probability to either targeted temperature management at \SI{33}{\celsius} or targeted normothermia, which aims to maintain patients body temperature below \SI{37.8}{\celsius}.
+In the TTM2 trial, patients were randomized with equal probability to either targeted temperature management at \SI{33}{\celsius} or targeted normothermia, which aims to maintain patients' body temperature below \SI{37.8}{\celsius}.
+While we remind that these trials produced null results with respect to patients marginal six-month survival, \citet{markPersonalizingTemperatureTargets2025} recently posited that patients with severe neurological injury or prolonged ischemia duration may derive increased benefit from lower target temperatures.
+A forthcoming analysis targeting the CATE and TEM-VIPs failed to provide evidence of effect heterogeneity, however, possibly due to missing or mismeasured effect modifiers \citep{lileikyte2026}.

-Neither trial reported a statistically significant difference between their respective arms' outcomes.
-Unadjusted Cox proportional hazards models were used to estimate the hazard ratios in each trial.
-This parameter was the primary estimand in the TTM trial and the secondary estimand in the TTM2 trial.
-In the TTM trial, the estimated hazard ratio was $1.06$ with a $95\%$ confidence interval of $(0.89, 1.28)$.
-In TTM2, the estimated hazard ratio was $1.08$ with a $95\%$ confidence interval of $(0.95, 1.23)$.
-The primary estimand in the TTM2 trial was the relative risk of patients dying by six months; the estimate was $1.04$ with a $95\%$ confidence interval of $(0.94, 1.14)$.
-As a result, contemporary guidelines recommend maintaining patients' temperatures between \SI{32}{\celsius} and \SI{37.5}{\celsius} \citep{hirschPart11Post2025}.

-While these null results were consistent across subgroups, clinical uncertainty remains.
-Some clinicians hypothesize that certain clinical traits --- such as severity of neurological injury on admission and duration of low blood flow --- may modify the effect of target temperature management \citep{markPersonalizingTemperatureTargets2025}, though this has not yet been formally studied.
-Investigating this hypothesis might be challenging owing to the difficulty of accurately measuring certain variables in critical care settings.
-For example, the time to initiation of advanced life saving support, a baseline covariate related to the duration of low blood flow, was not recorded directly in the TTM and TTM2 trials, but derived from emergency medical services and hospital notes.